 There’s this great T-shirt in the D-Shack that reads “Old Pirates Never Die.”
 Well, I am proud to be one of those old pirates!
 I graduated from Drake in 1981 and was a very involved student (cheerleader, homecoming princess, ASB Vice-President, contributing writer for the Jolly Roger, member of the girls’ basketball team and softball team, statistician for the boys’ varsity basketball team, etc.).
 I have planned every Class of ’81 reunion and stay in close contact with my fellow Drake alumni.
 My dearest and best friends today are people I met while being a student at Drake.
 This school holds a special place in my heart on so many levels.

-Another important piece of personal information you need to know about me is that I have an identical twin sister, who also lives in Marin County with her kids - one is a current Drake student.
+Another important piece of personal information you need to know about me is that I have an identical twin sister, who also lives in Marin County with her kids with two of them sophomores at Drake.
 Many of you have seen my sister and said hi to her thinking she was me.
 Hopefully she gave you a smile and informed you that her name was Beth and not Lisa.
 Being called each other’s name has happened more times than either of us can count and it was certainly on my mind as I wrote this article for the Jolly Roger back in 1980.
 I apologize that the quality of the reproduction isn't any better!

 I graduated with a BA in Speech/Communication from San Francisco State University, but this was after a path that included time at both College of Marin and UCLA.
 Ultimately it was a great experience for me to study at three different California public institutions as each contributed to my growth and college journey in different ways.